unispeech/asterisk-unimrcp/docker/README.md

 ## Using with docker containers

-The folder asterisk-unimrcp contains the Dockerfiles to build and execute.
+The folders build-os_name and exec-os_name contains the Dockerfiles to build and execute Asterisk + unimrcp application with docker containers.

 ### Build